 The Electricity at Work Act (1989) is a set of regulations, introduced in order to prevent death or personal injury to any person from electrical causes in connection with work activities.

-Regulation 4 states that all electrical systems and equipment used in the working environment should be installed and maintained in a way that prevents danger and Regulation 4(2) advises "Inspection and, where necessary, testing of equipment is an essential part of any preventive maintenance programme".
-The Health & Safety Executive recommend that in order to comply with the regulations an electrical inspection and testing programme should be undertaken at all places of work.
+The Health & Safety Executive (HSE) therefore recommend that in order to comply with these regulations an electrical inspection and testing programme should be undertaken at all places of work.

 Electrical installation condition reporting (EICR) is a service offered by a number of specialised companies.
 It is recommended that only companies who are registered with an electrical governing body such as the NICEIC or the ECA are contracted, as these registrations offer an assurance of the quality of work that will be performed.
 Only suitably qualified electricians should carry out electrical testing.